ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/gradle.md

 > Each project is made up of one or more tasks.
 A task represents some atomic piece of work which a build performs.
 This might be compiling some classes, creating a JAR, generating Javadoc, or publishing some archives to a repository.

-Eli taskit ovat siis "komentoja", joita voimme suorittaa gradle-projekteille.
+Taskit ovat siis "komentoja", joita voimme suorittaa gradle-projekteille.

 Gradle-projekti määritellään projektihakemiston juureen sijoitettavan tiedoston _build.gradle_ avulla.
 Saat luotua tiedoston suorittamalla taskin _init_ (eli antamalla komennon _gradle init_).
 Valitse _basic_ (type of project), _Groovy_ (build script DSL) ja anna projektille nimi.